 The 20% increase in consolidated revenues in fiscal year 2012 over the prior year is primarily due to satellite payload revenues generated by the FEI-NY segment.
 For the year ended April 30, 2012, revenues from commercial and U.S. Government satellite programs accounted for approximately half of consolidated revenues compared to approximately 30% of revenues during fiscal year 2011.
 Revenues on these long-term contracts are recognized primarily under the percentage of completion method.
 Fiscal year 2012 revenues from FEI-Elcom, after the acquisition, were less than \$1.0 million and are included in the FEI-NY segment's revenues.
 Increased network infrastructure revenues generated by the FEI-Zyfer segment were offset by declines in that business area in the Gillam-FEI segment and lower wireless infrastructure sales in the FEI-NY segment.
-Network infrastructure revenues were less than 20% of consolidated revenues area in the FEI-NY segment.
-Segments are in the FEI-NY segment of the year ended April 30, 2012 compared to approximately 25% for fiscal year 2011.
+Network infrastructure revenues were less than 20% of consolidated revenues for the year ended April 30, 2012 compared to approximately 25% for fiscal year 2011.
 In fiscal year 2012, revenues from the non-space U.S. Government/DOD business area, which are recorded in the FEI-NY and FEI-Zyfer segments, were approximately 20% of consolidated revenues compared to 25% for fiscal year 2011.
 Fiscal year 2012 revenues were lower due to completion of certain long-term programs and delays in new program awards.